 The most popular approach, however, is altering brain chemistry through the use of pharmaceuticals.
 It is not without its problems however, including negative side effects and cost.

 Stress and CES

 CES (Cranial Electrotherapy Stimulation) is a simple noninvasive approach to stress management.
 It employs mild battery-powered electrical stimulation through clip-on electrodes attached to the earlobes or pre-gelled electrodes placed behind the ears.
 Current flow is limited so that the most a user will experience during the process is a slight tingling sensation.
 CES gently adds energy back to all parts of the brain, helping return you to the optimum state in effect before stressors were activated.

 CES's most immediate impact is reduction of anxiety.
 For most, it is experienced in the course of treatment; for others, hours, or several days after.
 CES leaves you feeling both relaxed and alert.
 The effect differs from pharmaceutical treatments in that people report feeling their bodies as lighter and more relaxed and their mind more alert and clear.
 Results are cumulative and lasting.

 The CES Ultra is the most advanced CES instrument currently available.
-For those suffering from depression and anxiety, it means relief with none of the unpleasant side effects of prescription drugs.
+For those suffering from anxiety, it means relief with none of the unpleasant side effects of prescription drugs.
 For those seeking nothing more than a good night's sleep, it is an alternative to habit-forming tranquilizers.
-For a public increasingly concerned with the effects of stress on physical health and emotional well-being, it provides a way of addressing that stress in a safe and effective manner
+For a public increasingly concerned with the effects of stress on physical health and emotional well-being, it provides a way of addressing that stress in a safe and effective manner.

 Contact us today to find out more about how the CES Ultra can reduce the stress in your life and help you once more operate at peak efficiency.